Bartel-Group/pydmclab/docs.md

 - finite temperature also allows us to consider the effects of partial pressures of gaseous species (e.g., elements like O2) in the system

 - so the procedure looks like:
-  - get the elemental reference energies (chemical potentials) at the conditions of interest using `pydmc.core.energies.ChemPots`
+  - get the elemental reference energies (chemical potentials) at the conditions of interest using `pydmclab.core.energies.ChemPots`
-  - modify the DFT energies to account for finite temperature and compute the formation energy with respect to these chemical potentials using `pydmc.core.energies.FormationEnergy`
+  - modify the DFT energies to account for finite temperature and compute the formation energy with respect to these chemical potentials using `pydmclab.core.energies.FormationEnergy`
   - a common approach would be to loop through a range of temperatures and compute the formation energy at each temperature

 ## decomposition energies